-Within the telecom industry, among others, we are seeing many inspection companies beginning to use drones for inspections prior to a tower climb.
+Within the telecom industry, among others, we are seeing many inspection companies beginning to use drones for cell tower inspections prior to a tower climb.
 Drones are tremendously beneficial when used correctly, allowing climbers to understand a tower’s condition in detail, and from the comfort of the ground.
 Drones are becoming an essential tool for tower climbers and asset owners to boost their inspection schedules, reduce costs and improve safety.
 As someone heavily invested in unleashing the power of drone data, I am extremely optimistic about this growing part of our industry as enterprises embraces drones for inspections.

 A pilot’s skill level is very important to safe drone flight operations, but not as critical as the organization’s approach to training, supervision and, most importantly, learning from mistakes in a constructive manner.

 It goes without saying that aviation in any form can be a dangerous business.
 Of course, the level of danger varies whether you are flying an airliner, fighter jet, attack helicopter, or using small commercial drones for inspections, but several common factors will contribute to reducing the risk of a drone flight.
 The FAA provides extensive guidelines for commercial drone safety, but simply following these minimum guidelines isn’t enough to ensure safe operations.
 While a pilot’s skill level is very important to safe drone flight operations, it’s not as critical as the organization’s approach to training, supervision and, most importantly, creating a culture of learning from mistakes in a constructive manner.